 One of the secrets of clicker training like a pro is to learn when to add the voice command.
 Rather than starting off with the command before your dog knows what to do, wait until they are already doing the basics of the behaviour reliably, even if the duration is short, before adding the voice command.

 STEP 5: Add Distance, Duration, and Distraction

 Once your dog has mastered the basics of a command in a low distraction environment, you can start to add what is known as the three D’s: Distance, Duration, and Distraction.

-Basically, this means working on the command from further away from your dog, waiting longer to mark and reward, and asking for the behavior around distractions such as near other dogs or around other people.
+Basically, this means working on the command from further away from your dog, waiting longer to mark and reward, and asking for the behaviour around distractions such as near other dogs or around other people.